DEBRIDGE148/Stork_Bot/README.md

 💬 **Having trouble with installation or setup?**
 Don’t worry — just join our [Discord Chat](https://discord.gg/shFBFNdn) and we’ll gladly help you out!
-- Automated validation bot for the Stork Oracle network.
-This bot helps you automate the verification process to earn rewards through the Stork Oracle system

 🔑 Keywords
 - Depin